kyeokabe/crackingCodingInterview/README.md

 **3/16/19 ...**

 CS32 Lec 10 (Selection Sort, Insertion Sort, Bubble Sort) ...
-Laakman says, Merge, Quick, & Bucket Sort are most common.
+Skimmed through this as it doesn't seem that important.
+These methods are typically too slow for real world sorts according to Carey.
+(Laakman says, Merge, Quick, & Bucket Sort are most common.)